saikudumala/RBC_Coding_Assignment/README.md

 - query for data by stock ticker (e.g. input: AA, would return 12 elements if the only data uploaded were the single data set above)
 - add a new record

+The backend application server has been developed using SpringBoot framework and in memory H2 databases has been used for storing the data.
+Additionally Swagger documentation(Open API) has been provided for testing and providing the documentation for rest API

 ## API Reference